nitasn/regex-for-humans/readme.md

 # RegEx for Humans.

-    “I had a problem, and I decided to solve it with RegEx.
+> “I had a problem, so I decided to solve it using RegEx.
 Now I have two problems.”

 Regular Expressions are notoriously unreadable, unwritable, and unmaintainble - even when they are just one line long.